XPipe LogoXPipe Documentation

 In contrast to other SSH clients, XPipe does not come with its own integrated terminal.
 Instead, it fully relies on you using your own terminal with XPipe.
 When you click on a connection in the connection hub interface, your default terminal should open.
 On startup, XPipe it tries its best at determining the best possible matching terminal installed to use.
 If you don't like the default selection, you can change it at Settings -> Terminal.
 There you will also find a list of all supported terminals to choose from.

 XPipe also supports various other terminal-related tools such as terminal multiplexers and terminal prompts.
 So if you are using a multiplexer like tmux already, you can keep using it with XPipe.
 The same goes for prompt tools such as starship or oh-my-posh.
 You can find all the related configuration options in the terminal settings as well.
+For more details, see the terminal docs

 Password managers

 XPipe comes with integrations for many popular password managers, allowing you to retrieve passwords from your password manager instead of having to store the secrets itself.
-You can check in the password manager guide whether your password manager is supported.
-You can configure the password manager to use in the settings menu.
+You can configure the password manager to use in the settings menu at Settings -> Password manager.

 Synchronization

-If you are looking to use XPipe on multiple systems, this synchronization feature should be interesting for you as it allows you to have access to all your connection data from all your XPipe installations.
 For that, it uses a remote git repository to sync with.
 The only thing you need is either a GitHub account or any other platform to host a private repository.
 Self-hosted git repositories are also supported.
 You can check out the synchronization guide for detailed instructions on how to set this up.
 This synchronization feature also supports teams, so that you can sync to one central remote repository while still keeping your individual authentication options like passwords and keys private so they can only be decrypted by you.

 On this page